-In this work, we showed that in vivo BA6b9 treatment for 3 weeks, starting 1 week following LAD ligation, prolongs the AERP, reduces AF induction and duration and markedly affects the power spectrum of induced AF episodes.
+In this work, we demonstrated that in vivo BA6b9 treatment for 3 weeks, starting 1 week following LAD ligation, prolongs the AERP, reduces AF induction and duration, and markedly affects the power spectrum of induced AF episodes.
 Importantly, our final EP analysis was performed ~ 24 hours following the last injection of BA6b9.
-This design was aimed to let the animals accommodate overnight to the EP cage before EP testing in the resting state.
-However, it also helped us to focus on the sustained effects of the treatment rather than the acute effects of BA6b9.
-We recently demonstrated in the isolated rat heart ex vivo that both Tram-34 and BA6b9 significantly prolongs the RR and PR intervals and increases the AERP and the AVERP without affecting the ventricular effective refractory period (VERP) (23).
+This design was intended to allow the animals to acclimate to the EP cage overnight before EP testing in the resting state.
+However, it also enabled us to focus on the sustained effects of the treatment rather than the acute effects of BA6b9.
+We recently demonstrated in the isolated rat hearts ex vivo that both Tram-34 and BA6b9 were able to significantly prolong the RR and PR intervals and to increase the AERP and the AVERP without affecting the ventricular effective refractory period (VERP) (23).
 Prolongation of RR interval (i.e. bradycardia) and PR interval were also noted in unanesthetized mice following acute applications of SK4 channel blockers (24).
-Thus, the fact that in our final EP study RR, PR and AVERP were not significantly different between the BA6b9-treated and the vehicle-treated rats clearly supports the notion that the main effects we detected here are indeed sustained.
-Another important aspect in our study design was the delayed initiation of treatment on day seven following MI induction.
-This was intentionally performed to avoid possible effects on the acute post-operative recovery.
-However, since our main focus was on atrial remodeling, it was also important to avoid possible effects of SK4 channels blockage on the acute inflammatory phase of post-MI healing (52, 53).
-Indeed, while our data indicate that the BA6b9 treatment was well tolerated and did not affect the weight gain of the rats, it also did not affect ventricular function using our current treatment protocol.
-This issue is critical since it strongly support the notion that the inhibition of AF substrate and atrial remodeling, we describe here are related to the effects of BA6b9 on the atria rather than to indirect effects on ventricular function.
-Of note, given the existing data regarding the possible role of SK4 channels in the acute inflammatory phase of post-MI healing (52, 53), it would be clearly interesting to test the effects of early post-MI treatment with BA6b9 on the ventricular healing and remodeling.
-However, this issue was clearly out of the scope of the present study.
+Thus, the fact that in our final EP study the RR, PR, and AVERP were not significantly different between the BA6b9-treated and the vehicle-treated rats clearly supports the notion that the main effects we detected here are indeed sustained.
+Another important aspect of our study design was the delayed initiation of treatment on day seven following MI induction.
+This was intentionally performed to avoid possible effects on acute postoperative recovery.
+However, since our main focus was on atrial remodeling, it was also important to avoid possible effects of SK4 channel blockade on the acute inflammatory phase of post-MI healing (52, 53).
+Indeed, while our data indicate that the BA6b9 treatment was well tolerated and did not affect the weight gain in experimental rats, it also did not affect ventricular function using our current treatment protocol.
+This issue is critical since it strongly supports the notion that the inhibition of AF substrate and atrial remodeling we describe here are related to the effects of BA6b9 on the atria rather than to indirect effects on ventricular function.
+Of note, given the existing data regarding the possible role of SK4 channels in the acute inflammatory phase of post-MI healing (52, 53), it would be interesting to test the effects of early post-MI treatment with BA6b9 on ventricular healing and remodeling.
+However, this issue was out of the scope of the present study.